Digital Transformation is about people, not technology

 Remember the purpose of transformation

 All organisations embedding digital change should ensure they keep a weather eye on the original objective behind the programme.
+Many change initiatives suffer from scope-creep and there is always a danger of adding on new technology for technology’s sake.

 The true value of transformation is about freeing up employee time to be more productive and solving problems to make customers’ lives easier.
 Keeping these priorities at the heart of your strategy is the key to transformation success.